London in one day is an ambitious itinerary, but if that’s all you have, we’ve got you covered with a few options and some money-saving tips.

 But, the London Eye is open until 6pm, while Westminster Abbey is only open until 3.30.
 If you want to see them both, you will need to walk the London Eye by now and come back later.

 Also, the difficulty in planning the London Eye ahead is that tickets are timed at 15-minute intervals.
-If you are a rigid scheduler, reserve your skip-the-line ticket here.
+If you are a rigid scheduler, reserve your fast track ticket here.

 5. Big Ben, Westminster Abbey, and Parliament